 - Using your authenticator, scan the QR code provided (see sample below) or manually enter the displayed code in your authenticator.

-- In the Enter verification code field, enter the verification code displayed in your authenticator mobile app or authenticator browser plugin.
+- In the Enter 6-digit verification code field, enter the verification code displayed in your authenticator mobile app or authenticator browser plugin.

 - Click Sign In.